-The Tests of Change (ToC) sites updated from their locations (notes available at the bottom of this page).
-In news from the project team, Alison Bavidge gave an update on work was ongoing, relating to data sharing agreements for the test of change evaluation data.
-Each site must make their own data sharing arrangements for the purposes of service delivery.
+The Tests of Change (ToC) sites are updated from their locations (notes available at the bottom of this page).
+In news from the project team, Alison Bavidge gave an update on work that was ongoing, relating to data sharing agreements for the test of change evaluation data.
+Each site must make its own data-sharing arrangements for the purposes of service delivery.

 Yvonne Robson and Fiona Mackinnon from Shine and Stuart Hogg from New Routes gave presentations on the work of each of their organisations.
 Rachel and Alison agreed to circulate the contact details for Yvonne, Fiona, and Stuart so that ToC partners could get in touch with them so that connections could be made within the prisons.

-Christine McFarlane-Slack and Hazel Archer gave a presentation on the use of attend anywhere and asked workshop attendees to consider if the Telehealth was available within their area of practice relating to prisons, where would it be most valuable now, and in the future? (more information on the discussion available in the notes at the bottom of the page)
+Christine McFarlane-Slack and Hazel Archer gave a presentation on the use of attending anywhere and asked workshop attendees to consider if telehealth was available within their area of practice relating to prisons, where would it be most valuable now, and in the future? (more information on the discussion is available in the notes at the bottom of the page)

 - Attend Anywhere presentation (Powerpoint)